clips/dutchembeddings/README.md

 The software is released under the [GNU GPL 2.0](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

+These embeddings have been created with the support of Textgain®.

 ## Embeddings

 To download the embeddings, please click any of the links in the following table.
 In almost all cases, the 320-dimensional embeddings outperform the 160-dimensional embeddings.